shubhamzanwar/react-masonry-grid/README.md

 #### Installation

-This package is availanle as a npm module.
+This package is available as a npm module.
 To install it:

 ```shell
 npm install react-masonry-grid